The Psychology Club

 Faculty Advisor: Dr. Robert Brill

-The Moravian College groups of AAUW Student Affiliates are dedicated to the development of women's equality throughout the Lehigh Valley and the world by means of education, advocacy, research, and service.
+The Moravian University groups of AAUW Student Affiliates are dedicated to the development of women's equality throughout the Lehigh Valley and the world by means of education, advocacy, research, and service.
 Our mission is to promote advocacy in issues relating to women's health, equity, rights, and resources.
 We achieve our advocacy through means of education and service.
 Groups meet every Tuesday at 4pm.

 Faculty Advisor: Dr. Stacey Zaremba

-Active Minds is the Moravian College chapter of the national organization, which “takes a grassroots approach to changing conversation about mental health one campus at a time.”
-The Moravian College chapter is reducing stigma and raising awareness about the impact of mental illness in the campus community.
+Active Minds is the Moravian University chapter of the national organization, which “takes a grassroots approach to changing conversation about mental health one campus at a time.”
+The Moravian University chapter is reducing stigma and raising awareness about the impact of mental illness in the campus community.
 Previous events include sponsoring therapy dogs on campus during finals week, a presentation by a college-aged veteran suffering from PTSD and coordinating the presentation of a one-man show on depression and suicide.

 Faculty Advisor: Dr. Lori Toedter